TheNoobInventor/2wd-rpi-ros-line-follower/docs/index.md

 ## Video demonstration

 (to be published)
-## Future work/suggestions
+## Future work

 Some suggestions for upgrades include:

-- Moving project over to ROS2
+- Moving project over to ROS2.

-- Employing a better power solution using a set of 18650 batteries instead of the 9V battery
+- Employing a better power solution using a set of 18650 batteries instead of the 9V battery.

-- Adding more sensors to increase the complexity
+- Adding more sensors to increase the complexity.

 ## References
 Reference motor drive and code used, sensors used etc.